Is Blogging Dead? Yea, Kind of…

 Quality and quantify

-Don’t expect to build a high traffic website without content.
-Too many get excited about starting a website, publish 11 blog posts and then abandon their project for one reason or another.
-You need a quantity when starting out or don’t even start a blog.
+Only expect to build a high-traffic website with content.
+Too many get excited about starting a website, publishing 11 blog posts, and then abandoning their project for one reason or another.
+You need quantity when starting, so do that or don’t even start a blog.

-When starting a blog you first need to get to at least 25 to 30 blog posts just to start getting any amount of traffic.
-It’s at this point where you’ll be indexed and considered somewhat of a resource on a topic.
+When starting a blog, you first need to get to at least 25 to 30 blog posts to get any traffic.
+At this point, you’ll be indexed and considered a resource on a topic.

-From there you’ll want to work to get to around 100 blog posts which should be earning you 500-1000 visitors a day if you are creating searchable content.
-Maybe even much more than that depending on your niche and ability to keyword research topics.
+From there, you’ll want to work to get to around 100 blog posts, which should earn you 100-1000 visitors a day depending if you are creating searchable content.
+More than that, it depends on your niche and ability to keyword research topics.

-100 good blog posts is time consuming if you do it yourself and expensive if you’re hiring writers.
-But if you’re going to blog know that if you do it, do it right.
+One hundred good blog posts are time-consuming if you do it yourself and expensive if you’re hiring writers.
+But if you’re going to blog, know that if you do it, do it right.

-Long term you’ll want to get over 250 posts.
-To do that you’ll typically need to focus on the writing yourself by putting in the hours or instead hire writers and and curate content yourself as the business owner.
+In the long term, you’ll want to get over 250 posts.
+To do that, you’ll typically need to focus on the writing by putting in the hours or instead hire writers and curate content yourself as the business owner.

 Focus on the 80/20 Rule for Publishing

-The 80/20 rule for publishing means that 80% of the content you put out is going after some phrase you know people are looking for.
-Don’t waste your time publishing content people are not searching for because that content won’t be found.
+The 80/20 rule for publishing means that 80% of the content you put out goes after content ideas you know people are looking for.

-The other 20% is for you to round out your website with content that is required for your topic.
-Sometimes that means creating content that is on a super competitive topic.
-Other times it means creating content that is not too popular, but your website would not be complete without it.
+The other 20% is for you to round out your website with the required content for your topic.
+Sometimes, that means creating content that is on an overly competitive keyword or a keyword phrase that is not too popular, but your website would not be complete with it.

 For example, I have a detailed blog post on how to create a website.
-That topic is incredibly competitive and my blog post will likely never rank, but this blog would be incomplete without it.
+That topic is incredibly competitive, and my blog post will likely never rank, but this blog would only be complete with it.

 Go where you audience is

-Depending on your audience will determine where you spend the most time.
-Some topics it makes more sense to focus on YouTube with a blog as a secondary traffic source.
+Your audience will determine where you spend the most time.
+Some topics it does makes more sense to focus on other platforms either as the primary traffic source or the secondary source.

 Don’t pay attention too much to search volume